Here is my June online income report. It’s time to discuss how I make money online and share my income and expenses.

 - I worked with a biz coach – in person! – to help me create a plan of attack for KristinLarsen.com.
 I originally had small and narrow plans for the site; my coach helped me look at the big picture and how I could be more impactful with my platform.

 I went on a planning mission and figured out exactly where I need to be in the next six months.
 While last year I was really organized and had my sh*t together, this year has been really out of control.
 I don’t know what happened this year!

 As I mentioned in my recent life update, as my income has increased this year, I spent the first six months of the year dealing with anxiety and stress with this blog.

-Anyways, I put together a solid plan for the second half of the year.
-I created spreadsheets, mapped out everything in my planner, created templates and more.
-I bought multiple calendars and pens, color coordinated my life and am ready to rock!
+Anyway, I put together a solid plan for the second half of the year.
+I created spreadsheets, mapped out everything in my planner, created templates, and more.
+I bought multiple calendars and pens, color-coordinated my life, and am ready to rock!

 Much of this was for my benefit, as well as for the new VA’s that I bring to team #BelieveInABudget.
 I’m feeling more organized, but I cannot wait to hire help!

 Finally, while June was awesome, I’m nervous about July.
 Things have slowed down and my income is already taking a hit because of the ‘summer slump’ – I’m nervous!